juhp/stack-clean-old/README.md

 NB: If you regularly build your project for several branches/tags against the same LTS or ghc version then it is safer to avoid using `remove-older`.

+Also `stack-clean-old project remove-work` can be used to recursively remove all `.stack-work/` dirs from a project to save space.

 ## Installation

 Run `stack install` or `cabal install`